jonasjaeger-sci/mod905/docs/examples/examples-molmod-2016.rst

 * After having found a set of interfaces you are happy with, run a longer simulation (2000 steps) with the ``retis.py`` script and report your results to the teaching assistant.
 How does your results compare to the results given above.
 Are you able to perform better?
+  Note: It will take around 7-8 minutes to complete the 2000 cycles.

 References